-The DSL is a member of SLT, as are two of the Deputy DSLs including the Deputy DSL with responsibility for safeguarding in the Junior School including EYFS.
+The DSL is a member of SLT, as is the Deputy DSL with responsibility for safeguarding in the Junior School.
+There is also of team of DDSL including one in charge of EYFS, and three in senior school.
 The broad areas of responsibility for the DSL are to receive and respond to any concerns relating to child protection and safeguarding including online safety concerns.
-The DSL is most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns, although the Deputy DSL with responsibility for the Junior School and EYFS is the most appropriate person to go to in the first instance if the safeguarding concern pertains to a pupil in the Junior School or EYFS.
+The DSL is most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns, although the Deputy DSL with responsibility for the Junior School is the most appropriate person to go to in the first instance if the safeguarding concern pertains to a pupil in the Junior School or EYFS.

-The School ensures that the DSL has enough time, funding, supervision, and support to fulfil their safeguarding responsibilities effectively.
+The school ensures that the DSL has enough time, funding, supervision, and support to fulfil their safeguarding responsibilities effectively.
 There are regular reviews of their own practice and opportunities to discuss any concerns about safeguarding matters.
-There is a termly meeting with the DSLs, the Designated Governor for Safeguarding, and the Principal, at which updates to policy and practice are presented and scrutinised.
+There is a termly meeting with the DSLs, the Designated Governor for Safeguarding, and the Head, at which updates to policy and practice are presented and scrutinised.
 The Safeguarding Policy is reviewed at least annually.

-The DSL role includes raising awareness across the School, maintaining contacts with external agencies, supporting staff training, and keeping up to date with regulations and national guidance.
+The DSL role includes raising awareness across the school, maintaining contacts with external agencies, supporting staff training, and keeping up to date with regulations and national guidance.
 The DSL keeps a record of all staff training including INSET, and any policy updates in response to changes to national guidance.
-The DSL and Deputy DSLs are part of an 'on-call' rota during out of School hours, including holidays and weekends.
-All staff working out of normal School hours will have the 'on-call' rota and emergency telephone numbers.
+The DSL and Deputy DSLs are part of an 'on-call' rota during out of school hours, including holidays and weekends.
+All staff working out of normal school hours will have the 'on-call' rota and emergency telephone numbers.
 See Appendix 4 and 5 for DSL and DDSL job descriptions.